munificent/craftinginterpreters/book/optimization.md

 What's particularly nice about this representation is that there is no need to *convert* a numeric double value into a "boxed" form.
-Lox numbers *are* just normal 64-bit doubles.
+Lox numbers *are* just normal, 64-bit doubles.
 We still need to *check* their type before we use them, since Lox is dynamically typed, but we don't need to do any bit shifting or pointer indirection to go from "value" to "number".

 For the other value types, there is a conversion step, of course.
 But, fortunately, our VM hides all of the mechanism to go from values to raw types behind a handful of macros.
-Rewrite those to implement NaN boxing and the rest of the VM should just work.
+Rewrite those to implement NaN boxing, and the rest of the VM should just work.

 ### Conditional support